ZakiYudhistira/Tucil2_13522031_13522049/README.md

 ```sh
 pip install matplotlib
 ```
+4. Clone the repository
-3. Navigate to the directory of the program and enter the command below :
+5. Navigate to the directory of the program and enter the command below : / or just navigate to the bin folder and run the bat file
 ```sh
 python src/main.py
 ```
-4. Provide a file if you want to input the coordinates using a custom file Note : Follow the file template below :
+6. Provide a file if you want to input the coordinates using a custom file Note : Follow the file template below :
 ```
 n number of points